devon-23/C-I-Capstone/README.md

 # C&I Capstone
-This is my capstone project for my Computing and Informatics major at Rowan University.
+This is our capstone project for Computing and Informatics majors at Rowan University.
 Fall 2022.

+Group members:
+- Devon Barclay
+-
+-

 Goals of this project:
 - Connect to an API